 - While Let’s Talk is not designed for crisis intervention, there are several other options for you to consider.

-- If you are in a life-threatening situation right now, please call 911 or go directly to the Emergency Department of the nearest hospital (in the Burlington area this is Fletcher Allen Health Care).
+- If you are in a life-threatening situation right now, please call 911 or go directly to the Emergency Department of the nearest hospital (in the Burlington area this is University of Vermont Medical Center).

 - If your need is URGENT (not life-threatening) and requires a same day appointment, please call CAPS at 802/656-3340 to schedule an URGENT appointment.
 URGENT appointments focus on providing immediate support, discussing available resources, and planning next steps.

 - If it is after normal business hours, you can reach the on-call counselor by calling CAPS at 802-656-3340 and pressing voice mail option #2.